openbroadcaster/obplayer/index.md

 1. Simple Test.
 Generates an internal CAP formated message and plays using TTS
 1. Embedded Audio Test.
 Generates an internal CAP message and plays a supplied MP3 file instead of TTS.
 1. External Audio Test.
 Generates an internal CAP alert message, fetches and plays a test MP3 file from Pelmorex.
 1. Embedded Audio and Image Test.
 Generates an internal CAP test the displays a JPG image and plays audio recording.
-Requires 'Moderately Severe Alerts' to be enabled.
+2.
 Click `Inject` to add the message to the Active Alerts queue;  a 20 second countdown begins.
 If another incoming message is received, the countdown timer is rest at 20 seconds.
 Once the countdown reaches 0 secs, queued messages will play through the active audio output and can be observed in real time on the player’s main `Status Page` displaying the current state of the Player with live display of system events.

 __Pro Tip__ Try different text-to-speech voices when testing alerts, before placing on air.